Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 R2105

-All xsd:schema elements contained in a wsdl:types element of a
+elements contained in a wsdl:types

-DESCRIPTION MUST have a targetNamespace attribute with a valid and non-null value, UNLESS the
+attribute with a valid and non-null value, UNLESS the

-xsd:schema element has xsd:import and/or xsd:annotation as its only
+element has xsd:import

 child element(s).